Cardiac arrest

 Cardiac arrest is diagnosed by the inability to find a pulse in an unresponsive patient.
 The goal of treatment for cardiac arrest is to rapidly achieve return of spontaneous circulation using a variety of interventions including CPR, defibrillation or cardiac pacing.
 Two protocols have been established for CPR: basic life support (BLS) and advanced cardiac life support (ACLS).

 If return of spontaneous circulation is achieved with these interventions, then sudden cardiac arrest has occurred.
 By contrast, if the person does not survive the event, this is referred to as sudden cardiac death.
 Among those whose pulses are re-established, the care team may initiate measures to protect the person from brain injury and preserve neurological function.
 Some methods may include airway management and mechanical ventilation, maintenance of blood pressure and end-organ perfusion via fluid resuscitation and vasopressor support, correction of electrolyte imbalance, EKG monitoring and management of reversible causes, and temperature management.
 Targeted temperature management may improve outcomes.
 In post-resuscitation care, an implantable cardiac defibrillator may be considered to reduce the chance of death from recurrence.

 Per the 2015 American Heart Association Guidelines, there were approximately 535,000 incidents of cardiac arrest annually in the United States (about 13 per 10,000 people).
 Of these, 326,000 (61%) experience cardiac arrest outside of a hospital setting, while 209,000 (39%) occur within a hospital.

 Cardiac arrest becomes more common with age and affects males more often than females.
 In the United States, black people are twice as likely to die from cardiac arrest as white people.
 Asian and Hispanic people are not as frequently affected as white people.

 Signs and symptoms

 Cardiac arrest is not preceded by any warning symptoms in approximately 50 percent of people.
 For individuals who do experience symptoms, the symptoms are usually nonspecific to the cardiac arrest.
 For example, new or worsening chest pain, fatigue, blackouts, dizziness, shortness of breath, weakness, or vomiting.

 When cardiac arrest is suspected by a layperson (due to signs of unconsciousness, abnormal breathing or no pulse) it should be assumed that the victim is in cardiac arrest.
-Bystanders should call emergency medical services (such as 911, 999 or 112) and initiate CPR.
+Bystanders should call emergency medical services (such as 911, 999, 112, and 000) and initiate CPR.